Now Meet Our People…..

 John Rodmel of Big Tops fame is a quite excellent occasional support, especially in supplying and placing weatherproof materials over the otherwise unprotected carriages in open storage.

-Kate Tilley has just joined the team from Loughborough where she fulfilled a very exacting sales, marketing and PR function for GCR PLC.
+Kate Tilley joined the team from Great Central Railway, Loughborough, where she fulfilled a very exacting sales, marketing and PR function for GCR PLC.
 She is now engaged in the sorting the PR and marketing of the Trust.
 Her PR company is called Dream Big Marketing (website coming when she gets a chance!).

 Phil Hetherington supports the Trust with the recording and updating of the historical records of all surviving GCR relics.